 One of the ways in which you control your own travel stress is through your cognitive response.
 For better or for worse, we know that stress is largely created in our minds.
 An individual interprets a given situation as either threatening and difficult or challenging and manageable, according to his or her perceptual filters.
 Past experiences, expectations, and personal beliefs all play an important role in life as well as travel choices.
 When we imagine a stressful situation, our body behaves as if the event is really happening.
 Stress, then, can be increased by worrying and negative thinking, and reduced by positive thinking.

-The importance of self-talk in reducing stress cannot be overestimated:
+The importance of self-talk in travel stress relief cannot be overestimated:

-The Effects of Change and Uncertainty with Tourism
+The Effects of Uncertainty with Tourism on Travel Stress

 Change is one of the major contributors to stress.
 Lifestyles and values are changing as individuals have more choices and are to guide less by their own intentions and experiences.
 Many travel and hospitality companies lack the codes of behavior and strong values that guide their customers towards positive well-being.